International Council for the Exploration of the Sea: History

 In the late 19th century, a growing concern over the well-being of fish stocks in the North Sea coupled with efforts by different groups of scientists in neighboring countries to promote and encourage international scientific marine cooperation resulted in the establishment of ICES on July 22, 1902.
 The new organization was created in Copenhagen, Denmark by eight founding nations: Denmark, Finland, Germany, the Netherlands, Norway, Sweden, Russia, and the United Kingdom.
 The council's membership has fluctuated over the years with nations joining/leaving/rejoining at different times as a result of wars and political decisions.

 An exchange of letters among the original eight member nations was sufficient to establish the council in 1902.
 This type of arrangement continued until the early 1960s when this informal status became unacceptable in light of the establishment of the United Nations and its subsidiary bodies as well as other international organizations.
 Steps were initiated to achieve full international recognition of the council by the host country, Denmark.
 At a conference convened in Copenhagen on September 7, 1964, a formal convention was signed which subsequently came into force on July 22, 1968, following its ratification by the then 17 member nations.

-ICES today has 20 member nations, including the eight original members plus twelve additional nations: Belgium, Canada, Estonia, France, Iceland, Ireland, Latvia, Lithuania, Poland, Portugal, Spain, and the United States.
+As of 2026, ICES has 19 member nations, including seven of the eight original members (Russia left in 2025) plus twelve additional nations: Belgium, Canada, Estonia, France, Iceland, Ireland, Latvia, Lithuania, Poland, Portugal, Spain, and the United States.
 It also has affiliate institutes with observer status from: Australia, Chile, Greece, Peru, and South Africa.
 Formal observer status has been given to two non-governmental organizations: Worldwide Fund for Nature and Birdlife International.